Is your basic workout routine getting stale and boring?

 A 5-day workout split routine refers to focusing your training on specific regions and muscles in your body.

-It usually happens over the course of week with high-intensity workouts for each muscle group per session.
+It usually happens over the course of a week with high-intensity workouts for each muscle group per session.

 What Are the Benefits of a 5-Day Workout Split?